firebase/extensions/delete-user-data/PREINSTALL.md

 To install an extension, your project must be on the [Blaze (pay as you go) plan](https://firebase.google.com/pricing)

-- You will be charged around $0.01/month for each instance of this extension you install.
+- You will be charged a small amount (typically around $0.01/month) for the Firebase resources required by this extension (even if it is not used).
 - This extension uses other Firebase and Google Cloud Platform services, which have associated charges if you exceed the service’s free tier:
   - Cloud Firestore
   - Firebase Realtime Database